jarusll/the-logs/index.md

 I setup ansible successfully.
 Now onto playbooks.
 I did it.
 I cloned a repo using ansible.
 Small victory.

+Tomorrow if I am able to mirror 1 repo, I'll call that a win.

+Good day, I like the fact that I am moving towards devops.
+I'll be one man army.

+Night

 # 2022-04-13

 ### Plan for today